openwallet-foundation/didcomm-mediator-credo/README.md

 - Entrypoint to `["sh", "-c"]`
 - Command to `pnpm --filter didcomm-mediator-service run migrate-askar-to-drizzle`
+  - To avoid using `pnpm` in a docker container, it may be desired to run the node command directly: `node apps/mediator migrate-askar-to-drizzle`
+- Environment variables and configuration options as you'd use with the mediator container

+When running the Askar to Drizzle storage delettion after successul migration from the docker container make sure to set:

+- Entrypoint to `["sh", "-c"]`
+- Command to `pnpm --filter didcomm-mediator-service run migrate-askar-to-drizzle-delete-storage-records`
+  - To avoid using `pnpm` in a docker container, it may be desired to run the node command directly: `node apps/mediator/build/askarToDrizzleDeleteAskarStorageRecords.js`
 - Environment variables and configuration options as you'd use with the mediator container

 #### Cache